MadeTheWeekendGG/mtw-astro/src/content/guide/holkham.md

 For a proper meal, two options I'd send you to without hesitation. **French's in Wells-next-the-Sea** for fish and chips: a short drive over, genuinely excellent, award-winning and locally loved, and hard to beat by the harbour after a day on the sand.
 And **the Victoria's restaurant** on the estate, which sources local ingredients and changes its menu constantly, is the grown-up dinner option if you're staying over.

+If you're heading back through Norwich afterwards, the city has well over a hundred pubs and we've written up [the ones worth your time](/guides/best-pubs-in-norwich).

 ## A perfect day, in order

 If you've got one day and want to do Holkham right: arrive for opening, pay the £6.50 to park, and start with a slow wander to find the deer while the grass is still quiet.
 Walk to the walled garden (15-20 minutes through the parkland) and give it a proper hour, with coffee at the concession outside.
 Picnic or café lunch by the lake.
 Set off for the beach early-to-mid afternoon, allowing the best part of an hour on foot, with a pause at the Lookout.
 Spend the late afternoon on the sand, walking out far enough that the world goes quiet.
 Then head to Wells for fish and chips at French's, or back to the Victoria for dinner if you're staying over.